was born on October 21, 1844 in Lynn, Massachusetts. He was the third son of famed abolitionist Frederick Douglass and his first wife Anna Murray.

 In 1866, he married Mary Elizabeth Murphy, also known as Libbie.
 The couple had six children: Charles Frederick, Joseph Henry, Annie Elizabeth, Julia Ada, Mary Louise, and Edward Douglass.
 Joseph Henry was the only one to live to adulthood, becoming a famous violinist.
 Douglass and his wife were married until her death in 1879.

-On December 30, 1880, Douglass married his second wife, Laura Haley Canandaigua.
+On December 30, 1880, Douglass married his second wife, Laura Haley in Canandaigua, New York.
 The couple had one son together, Haley George Douglass, who became a school teacher at Dunbar High School in Washington, D.C., and mayor of Highland Beach, Maryland.

 Charles was a member of Company F of the 54th Massachusetts Volunteer Infantry during the Civil War.
 The infantry was one of the first official black units in the United States armed forces.
 Due to a lung issue, however, Charles Douglass never took to the battle field.
 He was honorably discharged by a Special Order on September 15, 1864 to become 1st Sergeant in the 5th Massachusetts Calvary.